Juniper/terraform-provider-mist/docs/data-sources/site_webhooks.md

 when `secret` is provided, two  HTTP headers will be added:
   * X-Mist-Signature-v2: HMAC_SHA256(secret, body)
   * X-Mist-Signature: HMAC_SHA1(secret, body)
+- `single_event_per_message` (Boolean) Some solutions may not be able to parse multiple events from a single message (e.g. IBM Qradar, DSM).
+When set to `true`, only a single event will be sent per message. this feature is only available on certain topics (see [List Webhook Topics]($e/Constants%20Definitions/listWebhookTopics))
 - `site_id` (String)
 - `splunk_token` (String, Sensitive) Required if `type`=`splunk`.
 If splunk_token is not defined for a type Splunk webhook, it will not send, regardless if the webhook receiver is configured to accept it.
 - `topics` (List of String) List of supported webhook topics available with the API Call [List Webhook Topics]($e/Constants%20Definitions/listWebhookTopics)